pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 For pacts that are loaded from a Pact Broker, the results of running the verification will be published back to the broker against the URL for the pact.
 You will be able to see the result on the Pact Broker home screen.

+Note: be aware that there is not yet a configuration option to turn off the verification publishing when running from your local machine, so make sure that your CI always runs after your local tests.
+This feature will be added soon.